NostalgicCoder/MovieTvTracker.Web/README.md

 - Display of data in a numeric or graph form on the users film/TV habits giving information such as most popular years, genres, decades as well as quantity of movies/TV watched.
 - Highlights movie/TV runtime, TMDB score/popularity in different colours to indicate there value (low, medium or high).
 - Filter by English or worldwide search results.
+- Filter watched media and actor results using a keyword search.

 Technologies / Principles Used: